Why Is My Hard-Wired Smoke Alarm Chirping?

 Over time, detectors break down and malfunction.
 If you haven’t replaced it in a few years, now may be the time.
 Smoke detectors usually last about ten years.
 You can check the manufacturer’s date on the smoke detector to see how old it is.
 If it’s newer, you may want a professional to inspect it and see where the problem lies.

 Need a reliable electrician to ensure your Atlanta home is up to code?
-We’ll ensure everything in your home is running properly, to give you peace of mind.
+We offer electrical code inspection and correction services to ensure everything in your home is running properly, giving you peace of mind.